-The Course Catalog contains a listing of courses in the academic year.
+The Course Catalog contains a listing of courses in an academic year.

 The Student Handbook and links below contain information regarding Union’s degree programs, academic policies and procedures, and graduation requirements.

 The Seminary reserves the right to cancel or modify policies and courses of instruction, change academic calendar dates, course instructors, and other details of the curriculum and academic programs.

 To view all courses offered at Union Theological Seminary prior to 2018–19, click on links below:

 Course Catalog 2017-18 | Course Catalog 2016-2017 | Course Catalog 2015-2016 | Course Catalog 2014-2015 | Course Catalog 2013-2014 | Course Catalog 2012-2013 | Course Catalog 2011-2012 | Course Catalog 2010-2011 | Course Catalog 2009-2010

 Faculty, complete this form when adding a new course to the Union curriculum.
 If approved, the below form must also be submitted to be added as a semester offering.

 Faculty, complete this form, for existing courses, when submitting course offerings for an academic year.

 Students are responsible for acquainting themselves fully with the Seminary’s policies and procedures.
 Please review the following for academic information.